Answers to Your Questions About Boulder’s Muni

 - Municipalization is the acquisition and subsequent operation by the city of the electric distribution system that serves Boulder and is currently owned and operated by Xcel Energy.
 The municipal electric utility would be operated by professionals just as Boulder’s award-winning water utility is operated by professionals.
 Xcel would be paid for the assets acquired by the city.

 - Boulder, as a “home-rule” city in Colorado has the right under the Colorado constitution to municipalize, that is, to create a municipal electric utility (a “muni”).
-This right was upheld in a court decision in June 2015.
+This right was upheld in a court decision in June 2015, and has been repeatedly asserted by the Colorado Public Utilities Commission.

 - There are already 29 municipally owned electrical systems successfully operating in Colorado, plus many rural electric co-ops.

-- Nationwide, there are already more than 2,000 community-owned electric utilities, serving more than 48 million people or about 14 percent of the nation’s electricity consumers.
+- Nationwide, there are more than 2,000 community-owned electric utilities, serving more than 48 million people or about 14 percent of the nation’s electricity consumers.
+Typically these municipal utilities have lower rates and higher reliability than investor-owned utiliteis such as Xcel.
 Some of the nation’s largest cities – for example Los Angeles, Seattle, San Antonio, and Orlando – operate publicly owned electric utilities, but many public power communities are small, with their utilities serving 3,000 or fewer customers. (http://www.publicpower.org)

 Why we want to municipalize